BroadcomMFD/broadcom-product-scripts/endevor/Endevor-meet-YAML/README.md

 [JCLRPLCE.jcl](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/ENDEVOR-meet-YAML/endevor/Endevor-meet-YAML/JCLRPLCE.jcl) is a JCL example for a processor step that tailors JCL.
 (A processor example will come later).
 It has an additional dependency on **JCLRPLCE.rex** a program in the folder. **Testing and additional changes remain underway for the rexx.**

+**GJCLTAIL.jcl** is a processor example that tailors the element being Generated.

 [MCONMOVE.jcl](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/ENDEVOR-meet-YAML/endevor/Endevor-meet-YAML/MCONMOVE.jcl) is a processor that uses YAML within a Table Tool step to construct specific instructions for a subsequent CONMOVE step in an Endevor processor.